The Last Century of Imperial China 1760 CE

 Heshen enjoyed huge influence with the emperor, and demanded large bribes in return for granting access to him.
 Starting at the top, corruption and inefficiency seem to have spread rapidly through government.
 In 1795 the Qianlong emperor abdicated, and Heshen effectively became the regent to the new emperor, who was only a child.
 This put him in a position to wield even more power.
 However, the old emperor died in 1799, and Heshen was immediately forced to commit suicide (apparently leaving behind an enormous fortune).

-This was an unfortunate episode at the very top of government, and measures were soon being taken to reimpose disciple and rectitude on the civil service.
+This was an unfortunate episode at the very top of government, and measures were soon being taken to reimpose discipline and rectitude on the civil service.
 However deeper forces were at work, undermining China’s prosperity and political stability.

 Population expansion outstrips economic expansion